Pop quiz: Do you know the difference between copywriting and content marketing?

 But is it going to be significantly more successful if you combine both?
 Of course.

 Since copywriting and content marketing go about the ultimate same goal (sales) in two different ways, combining them creates a powerhouse.
+There are countless copywriting classes you can take to improve.

 How This Works with the Digital Sales Funnel